ItsKiri/UNSPSC-Reference-Avalara-Categories-Query-System/README.md

 Step 4: Type "javac *.java" => this will compile the project.

-Step 5: Type "java Project" => this will run the project .
+Step 5: Type "java Project" => this will run the project.

 Step 6: Check the resultFinal.csv at one level above the system directory.